 Palestine Legal confronts this widespread suppression of Palestine advocacy by representing, advising and providing legal education to activists and communities who stand up for justice in Palestine.

 This crackdown is a nation-wide phenomenon, affecting thousands of people who wish to speak out against Israel’s actions towards the Palestinians.
-From January 1, 2014 through June 30, 2015, Palestine Legal responded to 292 incidents of censorship, punishment, or other burdening of advocacy for Palestinian rights across the country, 85% of which targeted students or scholars.
+Over four years, from January 1, 2014 through December 31, 2017, Palestine Legal has responded to a total of 958 incidents of suppression targeting speech supportive of Palestinian rights, and an additional 257 requests for legal assistance in anticipation of such incidents.

 Untold numbers of other instances of students, academics, activists and ordinary people all over the U.S. go unreported, with many electing to keep quiet out of fear of losing their job or facing increased scrutiny for their views.